michaelbironneau/analyst/README.md

 ## Installing

 Install Go.
 Clone the repo.
-Make sure the $GOPATH environment variable is set and that $GOPATH/bin is added to $PATH.

 If need be open up port 8989 on your firewall.
 Run

 `go get github.com/michaelbironneau/analyst && go install github.com/michaelbironneau/analyst`

+This will compile the binary and put it in `$GOPATH/bin`.

 Analyst requires a Postgres database.
 You can specify the connection details in the configuration file.